Golden Oyster Mushroom Cultivation

 Plug Spawn- great for first time mushroom log growers.
 Used for small projects.
 1-10 logs

 On logs - Prefers Log, Stump, and Totem methods.
 Colonization is fast and should start producing in 4-12 months.
 Golden Oyster is a tropical species and prefers to fruit in the summer months.
-They also prefer softer hardwoods such as Poplar and Birch.
+They also prefer softer hardwoods such as Poplar and Aspen.

 Golden Oysters are a great mushroom for beginners.
 They are reliable producers during the warmer months.
 Can be produced commercially.